-In fact, our forecasting technology has just picked up a significant pattern, which gives us an extremely good idea as to where the Rand is heading the next few months...
+In fact, our forecasting technology in October last year picked up a significant pattern, which gave us an extremely good idea as to where the Rand was heading the next few months...

-...in particular, what we showed our clients on 14 October 2009 in our Next Few Weeks chart (copied below), when the Rand was at R7.27 to the Dollar, is potent, thought-provoking!
+...in particular, what we showed our clients on 14 October 2009 in our Next Few Weeks chart (copied below), when the Rand was at R7.27 to the Dollar, was potent!